richardvogg/gazelle/README.md

 ## References

-- Our models are built on top of pretrained DINOv2 models from PyTorch Hub ([Github repo](https://github.com/facebookresearch/dinov2)).
+- Our models are built on top of pretrained DINOv2 models from PyTorch Hub ([GitHub repo](https://github.com/facebookresearch/dinov2)).

 - Our GazeFollow and VideoAttentionTarget preprocessing code is based on [Detecting Attended Targets in Video](https://github.com/ejcgt/attention-target-detection).